-Since we were naive students asked to mug the begineer concepts epoused by Kotler, we were de facto led to believe success of a product or service we are peddling is a good thing.
-More success is a great thing and hypersuccess is THE holy grail.
+Since some of us were naive students asked to mug the begineer concepts epoused by Kotler, we students were de facto led to believe that the success of a product or service we sold is a good thing.
+More success is a great thing and hyper success the holy grail.

-Now place yourself at customer# 539482 of …..
-The Bombay Metro at 8 am, The City of Bangalore/Dhaka, The Woodstock concert, tourist traps like the Taj/Eiffel tower/Lady Liberty/Times Square, AT&T’s data service in Manhattan or the evening commute in any city worldwide.
+Now place yourself at customer# 53912482 of …..
+Bombay Metro at 8 am, Uber, The City of Bangalore/Dhaka, The Woodstock concert, tourist traps like Venice/Taj/Eiffel tower/Lady Liberty/Times Square, AT&T’s data service in Manhattan or the evening commute on TfL.

 These are all ‘products’ that became, in various degrees, hypersuccessful and this actually lowered the tone of the user experience.
-And the users colluded, abeit without flash mob coordination skills, as much as the ‘product managers’ failed to anticipate,stop or prepare for this collusion and outcome.
-They were too busy planning for the other scenario (what if NO ONE comes to the dance!!?!)
+And the users colluded to buy the product en mass, without conscious coordination, most ‘product managers’ fail to anticipate or prepare for this outcome.
+They are usually busy planning for the other scenario (what if NO ONE comes to the dance!!?!)

-I suspect there is a threshhold in the lifecycle of a popular ‘product’ when its supporting systems’ ability to deliver a consistent user expereicne in line with the original mission statement is compromised and the product experience turns negative on account of this mass assault.
+I suspect there is a threshhold in the lifecycle of a popular service/product when its supporting systems’ ability to deliver a consistent user experience in line with the original mission statement is compromised and the product experience turns negative on account of this mass assault.
 Mapped out I think it will look like this :